 Layerscape (peat bogs)

-Collaboration with Debbie Bower, Sarah Boutell and Lee Patterson
+Collaboration with Deborah Bower, Sarah Boutell and Lee Patterson

 Layerscape (peat bogs) comprises of a 16mm colour film and an accompanying soundtrack which looks to discover the natural landscape of peatlands and the behaviors of its natural plant, animal and human communities.
 The style will be slow, inspired by the actual collecting of the footage over the twelve months of the year with the intention of presenting this piece as a captured sonic and visual essence of peat bogs and to frame their environmental importance.